Vertiport and logistics practically beg for Flying Car - Part 2

 Jun 03, 2018

-It seems that I am no longer the only one who is advocating the idea of a 'command module' which is either meant to be driven or to be airlifted!
-A reputed developer is now considering a modular flying car system, citing "that rooftop real estate will not be that easy to acquire * and vertiports will be farther apart than UBER envisages.
-This will require (...) a seamless way of transporting passengers longer distances on the ground".
-'Remain seated' is also better from a real estate point of view.
+It seems that I am no longer the only one who is advocating the idea of a 'command module' which is meant to be driven and airlifted!
+A reputed developer is now considering a modular flying car system, indicating "that rooftop real estate will not be that easy to acquire and vertiports will be farther apart than UBER envisages.
+This will require (...) a seamless way of transporting passengers longer distances on the ground".* 'Remain seated' is also better from a real estate point of view.

 * http://aviationweek.com/future-aerospace/terrafugia-s-alternative-take-electric-vtolTell a friend